YouTube banner examples (ft. Neil Patel, Justin Brown, and HubSpot)

 Alex Toby has gained a massive niche following with just 48 videos (the count may increase by the time you read this blog).
 But the number of videos to subscribers isn’t the only thing that’s peculiar about her channel.

-Let’s look closely at Alex Toby’s YouTube banner example.
+Let’s look closely at Alex Toby’s YouTube channel art example.

 1. Add your name and photo on your YouTube banner

 Alex Toby is a personal brand and she portrays the same on her Youtube channel.
 Her banner has her name and picture at the center.
 Just like everyone you’ve seen in this list, she understands the importance of a personal brand and focuses on getting that.

 2. Keep your theme simple

 Her YouTube banner consists of a very casual purple.
 This purple theme is much similar to the thumbnails of all her videos.
 They all have one color with the text and a photo of Alex in the middle.